-The battery isolator switch is located on the external/internal side of the rear compartment in an accessible place for the operator.
+The battery isolator switch is located on the steering console in an accessible place for the operator.
 It should be accessible at all times for disconnecting all devices from the battery.

 The battery must NEVER be disconnected from the engine when it is running!